Tylerus/Tylerus.github.io/_posts/2025-01-01-Albums-Listening.md

 This album made me very emotional very quickly, and it made me teary on subsequent listens.
 At the very end of my trip to Chicago I hopped on the Subway going to O'Hare.
 I listened to this album and by the time I got to *My Old Man* I began to cry.
 I think that my body had needed a reason to let some things out and it found a vessel to achieve this goal.
 I found this fitting, I think, as I was on the *Blue line*.

+A few months later, and this one has kind of been a standout for me.

 ## 3. Stevie Wonder - Songs in The Key of Life
 ### Where I listened to this: A Greyhound Between Wisconsin and Illinois